studiomitte/slide-menu/README.md

     Open the menu level which contains specified menu element. `target` can either be a `document.querySelector` compatible string selector or the the DOM element (inside the menu).
 The first found element (if any) will be used.
 * `show(animate = true)` - Shows the menu if closed
 * `open(animate = true)` - Opens the menu if closed an potentially navigates to target
-  * If attribute `data-open-target="..."` is provided in the root menu element the menu will navigate to that target per default.
+  * If attribute `data-open-default="..."` is provided in the root menu element the menu will navigate to that target per default.
 Target must be a `document.querySelector` compatible string
-  * If option ``dynamicOpenTarget`` is true opens submenu matching the currently active slug or hash in the browser URL (e.g. if you are on the page `https://example.com/about` slide menu will try to open the submenu of the item `<a href="/about">About</a>` or open the submenu containing it)
+  * If option ``dynamicOpenDefault`` is true opens submenu matching the currently active slug or hash in the browser URL (e.g. if you are on the page `https://example.com/about` slide menu will try to open the submenu of the item `<a href="/about">About</a>` or open the submenu containing it)
-* `toggle(animate = true)` - Toggle the menu (if defined opens the `data-open-target="..."` / `dynamicOpenTarget` by default)
+* `toggle(animate = true)` - Toggle the menu (if defined opens the `data-open-default="..."` / `dynamicOpenDefault` by default)

 ### Events